+An agent without any social interactions will evolve its strategy k_i to balance the increase in migration speed with increasing k_i against the decrease in investment cost with decreasing k_i ; for such an agent in isolation the strategy that maximizes its fitness is $k_i = (\sigma_D^2/8c)^{1/3}$.
 In the social context, however, the fitness landscape is frequency and network dependent, i.e., each agent's fitness depends on how frequent within the group and where in the network are the different values of the different agents' fitnesses; this implies an evolutionary game.
 For example, agents with strongly invested neighbors can develop high fitness without having to invest.
-As shown in the simulation studies of Guttal and Couzin [2010], the investment cost parameter c is critical to the evolutionary outcome.
-We have made this rigorous for our migration plus evolutionary dynamic model by computing bifurcations in the behavior of the group with c the bifurcation parameter (Pais and Leonard [2014]).
+As shown in the simulation studies of Guttal and Couzin [2010] the investment cost parameter c is critical to the evolutionary outcome.
+We have made this rigorous for our migration plus evolutionary dynamic model by proving bifurcations in the behavior of the group with c the bifurcation parameter (Pais and Leonard [2013]).

-Let us first consider the case of a large population in which every agent can in principle sense every other agent, i.e., the underlying graph is all-to-all but the weights on edges depend on the changing values of strategies $k_i$ and can go to zero.
-The evolved behaviors of the two time-scale system are represented by the equilibrium solutions $k_i^$ of the slow evolutionary dynamics of the strategies $k_i$ .
-A monomorphic solution corresponds to $k_i = k^$ for all $i = 1, \ldots, N$ .
-Bistability of equilibrium values $k_f^ \approx 0$ and $k_l^ \approx 1$ represents the possibility of co-existence of two subpopulations, one of leaders with $k_i = k_l^$ and one of followers with $k_i = k_f^$ .
+Let us first consider the case of a large population in which every agent can in principle sense every other agent3, i.e., the underlying graph is all-to-all with weights on edges dependent on the changing values of strategies k_i .
+The evolved behaviors of the two time-scale system are represented by the equilibrium solutions k_i^ of the slow evolutionary dynamics of the strategies k_i .
+A monomorphic solution corresponds to $k_i = k^$ for all $i = 1, \ldots, N$.
+Bistability of equilibrium values $k_f^ \approx 0$ and $k_l^ \approx 1$ represents the possibility of co-existence of two subpopulations, one of leaders with $k_i = k_l^$ and one of followers with $k_i = k_f^$.

-In Pais and Leonard [2014] the existence and stability of the equilibrium strategies as a function of c were computed using an analytic solution of (4)-(5) for fitness and the analysis tools of evolutionary adaptive dynamics (Geritz et al. [1997a,b], Diekmann [2004]).
-Consider that most of the population, called the resident population, has common strategy $k_R$ and let there be a very small mutant population with common strategy $k_M$ .
-The relative fitness S of the small mutant population with respect to the larger resident population can be computed explicitly as where resident fitness $F_R$ and mutant fitness $F_M$ are computed from (4)-(5) as
+In Pais and Leonard [2013] the existence and stability of the equilibrium strategies as a function of c was computed using an analytic computation of fitness from (4)-(5) and the analysis tools of evolutionary adaptive dynamics (Geritz et al. [1997a,b], Diekmann [2004]).
+Consider that most of the population, called the resident population, has common strategy k_R and let there be a very small mutant population with common strategy k_M .
+The relative fitness S of the small mutant population with respect to the larger resident population can be computed explicitly as where resident fitness F_R and mutant fitness F_M are computed from (4)-(5) as